 - Woodpiles and stacked firewood

-- Clogged gutters full of decomposing leaves
+- Clogged gutters full of rotting leaves

 - Tree holes and hollow trees